ucsb-cs148-w24/project-pj12-BeeFree/README.md

 ### Tech Stack
 We have decided to use Swift to create an iOS mobile application.
-We will use Firebase and GoogleAuth for user login.
+We will use Firebase and GoogleAuth for user login, and DynamoDB for storage.